Blackout (young adult novel): Reception

 Blackout was generally well-received, including starred reviews from Booklist and Publishers Weekly.

 In their review, Publishers Weekly noted, "[T]his joyful collaboration brings a necessary elation to stories of Black love, queer love, and alternative forms of affection."
 Rhonny Khuri, writing for Booklist, wrote, "Rich with intersectional queer representation and light with banter, humor, and even philosophy, this beautiful collaboration hits different from your typical romance novel, ultimately evoking the warmth of greater connection, community, and belonging."

 Kirkus Reviews called Blackout "[a] celebration of Black teen love and the magic of possibility" while Shelf Awareness's Kharissa Kenner applauded how "[e]very character and every chapter celebrates Black culture through language, fashion and individuality."

 In 2021, Blackout was named one of the top 10 romance novels for youth, as well as a top 10 pick for young adults, regardless of genre, by Publishers Weekly.
 The following year, Booklist selected it as one of the best young adult novels of the year.

 Publishers Weekly named Blackout one of the best young adult books of 2021, and Booklist named it one of the best young adult books of 2022.

+Awards and honors

+Blackout won the 2022 Audie Award for Short Stories or Collections.